 JumpRope is the software teachers use to enter and track student mastery toward specific learning targets and proficiencies in their courses.
 Parents and students will be given a username and password to the portal which allows them to track progress throughout the year.
 Report cards will be issued at the end of each semester.

-JumpRope Portal link: https://nyc.jumpro.pe/login/JumpRope User Guide
+JumpRope Portal link: JumpRope JumpRope User Guide

 Powerschool

 Powerschool is the software used for attendance and scheduling.

 Powerschool link: https://anesu.powerschool.com/public/home.html

 COURSE REGISTRATION